MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 The following samples can be found in [Q# code samples repository](https://github.com/microsoft/qsharp/blob/main/samples/).
 They demonstrate the current feature set for integrated hybrid computing.

-### GHZ state

-In this sample, you discover how to blend classical and quantum instructions in the same program, all fully processed by the quantum computing backend.

-Features to note about this sample:

-- The loop and qubit measurements happen while the qubits remain coherent.
-- The routine mixes classical and quantum compute operations.
-- You do not need to learn to program for specialized high-performance hardware running next to the QPU (such as FPGAs).
-- Running an equivalent program without the integrated hybrid features would require returning every intermediate measurement result and then running post-processing on the data.

-You can find the code sample [here](https://github.com/microsoft/qsharp/blob/main/samples/algorithms/GHZ.qs).

 ### Three-qubit repetition code